rflandau/Orv/README.md

 The root of the tree is expected to know all services offered by the vault.

 > [!TIP]
 > While the bubble-up paradigm attempts to keep requests as local as possible, root omnipotence can result in a north-south traffic pattern.
-Orv's traffic pattern can be sculpted to a more east-west pattern via Rivering.
+Orv's traffic pattern can be better spatially localized via Rivering.

-TODO link rivering

 ## Principle: Lower Height == Lower Power